coreybruyere/530-framework/README.md

 stylesheets/
 |
 |– bits/
+|   |- _base.scss        # Base styles for those other lonely tags that don't have their own partial
 |   |– _buttons.scss     # Base styles for buttons
 |   |– _forms.scss       # Base styles for all Form elements (inputs, checkboxes, etc.)
 |   ...                  # Etc…